- Does my website have to migrate to Cascade?

 - How often should I update my website?

 - What are the first group of folders in the Cascade directory with _ before the folder name?

 - What training is available for Cascade?

 We are currently migrating sites/departments on a strategic plan provided by the Cascade Steering Committee.
 Departments currently migrating have either been invited by the Steering Committee or volunteered based on a desire to be in the new system.
 While it isn't mandatory at this time, it will become University Policy to have all departments use Cascade for their JMU website(s).

 Your website within Cascade will have individual sites containing individual pages.
 However, within the pages instead of having static blocks of content that has to be copy and pasted to appear anywhere else on the web, you'll have opportunity for dynamic content blocks on your pages.
 This will enable centralized content sources that can appear multiple places being pulled from one place.

-Beginning Summer 2013, we will post Phase 2 training on MyMadison for public registration.
+Phase 2 training is available on MyMadison for public registration.
 The Phase 1 and 2 summer training dates will be posted shortly.

 The content and the context of your content will determine how often it needs updating.
 The goal is to provide your audience with fresh and relevant content.
 Content tags make it possible for your content to show up in multiple places around Cascade.
 Keep in mind any outdated content on your site can cause other sites to appear outdated.
 If your department doesn't have resources to produce new content on a regular basis, consider subscribing to relevant feeds that will allow fresh content to be published on your page.